HekmatTaherinejad95/VLA/README.md

 ## 🔧 Configuration

 Key parameters can be modified in the training script:
 - `NUM_EPOCHS`: Number of training epochs (default: 5)
 - `LEARNING_RATE`: Learning rate for Adam optimizer (default: 0.001)
 - `DATA_PATH`: Path to training data JSON file
 - `MODEL_SAVE_PATH`: Path to save trained model

-## 🎮 Environment Integration

-The project includes a `DummyEnv` class for testing purposes.
-In real applications, you would:

-1. Replace `DummyEnv` with your actual environment
-2. Implement proper observation and action spaces
-3. Add reward signals for reinforcement learning
-4. Handle environment reset and termination

 ## 📈 Model Performance

-The current implementation is a proof-of-concept with:
+The current implementation uses mock action labels (random integers).
-- Random image generation for training
-- Mock action labels
-- Basic vocabulary building from training data

 For production use, you would need:
-- Real image data
-- Expert demonstrations or reinforcement learning
+- Real action labels or expert demonstrations
 - Proper evaluation metrics
 - Hyperparameter tuning